Wildlife Division Seasonal Job Opportunities

 - Belding Wildlife Management Area, Bread and Milk Road, Vernon, CT; 860-424-3011

-GIS Mapping: based at DEEP's Eastern District Headquarters in Marlborough.
-The Wildlife Division is seeking to hire Seasonal Resource Assistants to work within the Habitat Management Program to assist with GIS mapping (ArcMap10.2), data bases, habitat technical assistance, and other administrative duties.
+Habitat Management Program (Sessions Woods, Burlington): The CT DEEP Wildlife Division is seeking to hire a Seasonal Resource Assistant to work within the Habitat Management Program in Burlington.
+This position assists in maintaining public access areas and conducting habitat enhancement projects on wildlife management areas statewide.
 Individuals will have the opportunity to work closely with state agency wildlife biologists and a wide range of staff responsible for managing wildlife habitat across the state.
-(More details and to apply for this position)
+(More details and how to apply)

 Conservation Education/Firearms Safety Program (Office Assistants) at the Sessions Woods Wildlife Management Area in Burlington and the Franklin Swamp Wildlife Management Area in North Franklin.
 The Wildlife Division is seeking to hire Seasonal Resource Assistants to work with the Conservation Education/Firearms Safety (CE/FS) Program, which provides classes for firearms, hunting, bowhunting, and trapping certification throughout the State of Connecticut.
 The positions are strictly office work but quite diverse in scope.
 These positions are posted as continuous recruitment and start times vary.
 (More details and to apply for the Sessions Woods position) (More details and to apply for the Franklin Swamp position)